mirahmed07/sqlalchemy-challenge/README.md

 Null hypothesis: The mean difference between the temperatures in June and December is zero.

+An unpaired test can be used if we comparing temperature observations of different dates agnostic of stations.
+An extremely low p-value indicates that average (mean) temperatures of Hawaii in June and December are statistically significant and reject the null hypothesis.

-An unpaired t-test was used as we are comparing the means of 2 slightly different groups.
-In this case, the mean temperature observations are of the same stations, just from different timepoints.
-The p-value of 3.9e-191 is way less than 0.05 so we reject the null hypothesis and conclude that the data is statistically significant.
+A paired t-test can be used if we are comparing, the mean temperature observations of each station, just from different timepoints.
+The p-value is way less than 0.05 so we reject the null hypothesis and conclude that the data is statistically significant.

 ### Temperature Analysis II

-This challenge involved using a predefined function that calculated daily normals for a given date range (2018-06-01 to 2018-06-15).
+This challenge involved using a predefined function that calculated daily normals for a given date range (2017-08-01 to 2017-08-07).
 The `.timedelta()` method from the datetime library was also used to determine matching start and end dates from the previous year.

 With the daily normals, the following graph was plotted using tavg, tmin and tmax values: